MatteoBevacqua/frontendPSW/README.md

 # Front-end
-This project is the corresponding frontend portion of a train bookingssystem written for an exam on web platforms.
+This project is the corresponding frontend portion of a train booking system written for an exam on web platforms.
 It's realized in Flutter and transpiled in Javascript using Flutter's web framework.